westberliner/checksum/README.md

 ## Compatibility

-I only tested the app for the Nextcloud from v20 to v21 and php v7.4.
+I only tested the app on Nextcloud v20 to v21 and php v7.4.